Installation Guide

 Installation procedure

-Execute PrintDirector.EXE from the installation CD folder.
+Once the full Print Director installation media has been downloaded and extracted, execute PrintDirector.EXE from the folder.
 The first form will be the end-user licence agreement.
 Please read the agreement carefully and if accepted, tick the I accept the terms of the licence agreement checkbox and click Next.

 The next form will allow you to choose which modules to install.